adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 #### Topic1_1_Dialog

-[`Topic1_1_Dialog`](Dialogs\Topic1_1_Dialog.cs), is a conversation flow dialog that prompts the user and expects replies to move the conversation forward.
+[`Topic1_1_Dialog`](Dialogs\Topic1_1_Dialog.cs), is a conversation flow dialog that prompts the user and expects specific replies to move the conversation forward.

-In `StartAsync()`, the user shown some conversation text and offered to move the conversation forward via a [`PromptDialog.Choice()`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d9/d03/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_prompt_dialog.html#a27c7bcc6d37046cc15895a9bbda14b6b) (just by replying with "More").
-If the user replies with a navigation command, again that will be picked up by `NavigationScorable`, which will hand the navigation.
+In `StartAsync()`, the user is shown some conversation text and offered to move the conversation forward via a [`PromptDialog.Choice()`](https://docs.botframework.com/en-us/csharp/builder/sdkreference/d9/d03/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_prompt_dialog.html#a27c7bcc6d37046cc15895a9bbda14b6b) (just by replying with "More").
+If the user replies with any of the navigation commands for the bot, that will be picked up by `NavigationScorable`, which will handle the navigation.
 All other replies from the user will be assumed to be replies to the current prompt.

-Or reply to prompt, only "More", otherwise DnD.
+If they user replies with "More", `FirstPromptResumeAfter()` will be called.
+If the user replies with anything else, `PromptDialog.Choice()' will reprompt 3 times before failing the dialog.

 ````C#
     public class Topic1_1_Dialog : IDialog<object>